shikiinai/worlds/content/Anamnesis/Fen.md

 Cafe Nowhere Fen likes spiced coffee, so much that he brought his own spices to the cafe.
 Valeri made him throw them out because his spices were two years expired, but she also bought spice tins specifically for him.
 They live under the counter so customers won't ask about it.

 Although he's technically a junior majoring in Chemistry, Fen often skips class to practice coffee.
 His roommate is studying for the both of them... but the material comes easily to Fen, so Fen doesn't care much.
-The professors don't care much about inspiring their students either, so at this rate Fen might graduate with a B.S. in Chemistry and work at Cafe Nowhere full time.
+The professors don't try to inspire their students either, so at this rate Fen might graduate with a B.S. in Chemistry and work at Cafe Nowhere full time.